2023 Active Track Options

 What to wear:

 Kirk loves hiking with his family and friends in the Great Smoky Mountain National Park.
 He also loves to hike and fly fish the mountain streams!
 Kirk grew up hiking in the white mountains of New Hampshire, hiked and backpacked extensively in the Adirondacks of New York, and was a backpacking, rock climbing, and rafting guide in the Collegiate Peaks region of Colorado.
-Over the past four years, Kirk has been leading hikes with the Senior Saints and looks forward to many more adventures!
+Over the past five years, Kirk has been leading hikes with Renew in the Smokies and looks forward to many more adventures!

 Location: Mouse Creek Falls and Midnight Hole.
 1 hour and 15 minute drive from campus.
 This is a 4-mile round-trip hike and is considered moderate in difficulty.
 We will hike in and then eat lunch at the falls and perhaps go for a swim (weather dependent and if you like 50 degree water!) at Midnight Hole.
 We will return to campus around 4:00 p.m.